San Vicente Ferrer Church (Calulut): Festivals

 Aside from the patronal fiesta, another major parish feast is the "Fiestang Corazon" (Feast of the Sacred Heart) on the third Saturday of October.
 According to tradition, the harvest season is the reason why this feast is celebrated in October instead of 19 days after Pentecost, on a Friday in June or July according to the present General Roman Calendar.
 Unknown to many, the parishioners were on the right liturgical track.
 Research shows that before the reforms of Second Vatican Council, the original feast of the Sacred Heart fell on the Sunday before the feast of Christ the King, which was celebrated at the end of October.

 Priests

 The First parish priest was Fr.
-Pedro Paulo S. Santos (1914–1917).
-He was later to become the Archbishop of Nueva Caceres in Bicol.
+Pedro Paulo S. Santos (1914–1917), who later became the Archbishop of Nueva Caceres in Bicol.
 The first church edifice was constructed through his efforts, with the facade personally designed by him.